mdn/content/files/en-us/web/performance/how_browsers_work/index.md

 The third step in the critical rendering path is combining the DOM and CSSOM into a render tree.
 The computed style tree, or render tree, construction starts with the root of the DOM tree, traversing each visible node.

-Tags that aren't going to be displayed, like the [`<head>`](/en-US/docs/Web/HTML/Element/head) and its children and any nodes with `display: none`, such as the `script { display: none; }` you will find in user agent stylesheets, are not included in the render tree as they will not appear in the rendered output.
+Elements that aren't going to be displayed, like the [`<head>`](/en-US/docs/Web/HTML/Element/head) element and its children and any nodes with `display: none`, such as the `script { display: none; }` you will find in user agent stylesheets, are not included in the render tree as they will not appear in the rendered output.
 Nodes with `visibility: hidden` applied are included in the render tree, as they do take up space.
 As we have not given any directives to override the user agent default, the `script` node in our code example above will not be included in the render tree.

 Each visible node has its CSSOM rules applied to it.
 The render tree holds all the visible nodes with content and computed styles—matching up all the relevant styles to every visible node in the DOM tree, and determining, based on the [CSS cascade](/en-US/docs/Web/CSS/Cascade), what the computed styles are for each node.

 ### Layout

-The fourth step in the critical rendering path is running layout on the render tree to compute the geometry of each node. _Layout_ is the process by which the width, height, and location of all the nodes in the render tree are determined, plus the determination of the size and position of each object on the page. _Reflow_ is any subsequent size and position determination of any part of the page or the entire document.
+The fourth step in the critical rendering path is running layout on the render tree to compute the geometry of each node. _Layout_ is the process by which the dimensions and location of all the nodes in the render tree are determined, plus the determination of the size and position of each object on the page. _Reflow_ is any subsequent size and position determination of any part of the page or the entire document.

 Once the render tree is built, layout commences.
 The render tree identified which nodes are displayed (even if invisible) along with their computed styles, but not the dimensions or location of each node.
-To determine the exact size and location of each object, the browser starts at the root of the render tree and traverses it.
+To determine the exact size and position of each object, the browser starts at the root of the render tree and traverses it.

 On the web page, almost everything is a box.
 Different devices and different desktop preferences mean an unlimited number of differing viewport sizes.
-In this phase, taking the viewport size into consideration, the browser determines what the dimensions of all the different boxes are going to be on the screen.
-Taking the size of the viewport as its base, layout generally starts with the body, laying out the dimensions of all the body's descendants, with each element's box model properties, providing placeholder space for replaced elements it doesn't know the dimensions of, such as our image.
+In this phase, taking the viewport size into consideration, the browser determines what the sizes of all the different boxes are going to be on the screen.
+Taking the size of the viewport as its base, layout generally starts with the body, laying out the sizes of all the body's descendants, with each element's box model properties, providing placeholder space for replaced elements it doesn't know the dimensions of, such as our image.

-The first time the size and position of nodes are determined is called _layout_.
-Subsequent recalculations of node size and locations are called _reflows_.
+The first time the size and position of each node is determined is called _layout_.
+Subsequent recalculations of are called _reflows_.
 In our example, suppose the initial layout occurs before the image is returned.
-Since we didn't declare the size of our image, there will be a reflow once the image size is known.
+Since we didn't declare the dimensions of our image, there will be a reflow once the image dimensions is known.

 ### Paint

 The last step in the critical rendering path is painting the individual nodes to the screen, the first occurrence of which is called the [first meaningful paint](/en-US/docs/Glossary/First_meaningful_paint).
 In the painting or rasterization phase, the browser converts each box calculated in the layout phase to actual pixels on the screen.
 Painting involves drawing every visual part of an element to the screen, including text, colors, borders, shadows, and replaced elements like buttons and images.
 The browser needs to do this super quickly.

-To ensure smooth scrolling and animation, everything occupying the main thread, including calculating styles, along with reflow and paint, must take the browser less than 16.67ms to accomplish.
-At 2048 X 1536, the iPad has over 3,145,000 pixels to be painted to the screen.
+To ensure smooth scrolling and animation, everything occupying the main thread, including calculating styles, along with reflow and paint, must take the browser less than 16.67 ms to accomplish.
+At 2048 x 1536, the iPad has over 3,145,000 pixels to be painted to the screen.
 That is a lot of pixels that have to be painted very quickly.
 To ensure repainting can be done even faster than the initial paint, the drawing to the screen is generally broken down into several layers.
 If this occurs, then compositing is necessary.

 Painting can break the elements in the layout tree into layers.
 Promoting content into layers on the GPU (instead of the main thread on the CPU) improves paint and repaint performance.
 There are specific properties and elements that instantiate a layer, including [`<video>`](/en-US/docs/Web/HTML/Element/video) and [`<canvas>`](/en-US/docs/Web/HTML/Element/canvas), and any element which has the CSS properties of [`opacity`](/en-US/docs/Web/CSS/opacity), a 3D [`transform`](/en-US/docs/Web/CSS/transform), [`will-change`](/en-US/docs/Web/CSS/will-change), and a few others.
 These nodes will be painted onto their own layer, along with their descendants, unless a descendant necessitates its own layer for one (or more) of the above reasons.